 The Dance Club at Saint Martin’s is located in our purpose built Dance Studio within Saint Martin’s Arts Centre.
 This facility offers a dance experience within a professional dance studio environment with sprung floors, mirrors, ballet barres and a state of the art sound system.
 This provides a dynamic environment for all Dance lessons within Saint Martin’s School.

 All girls are also given the opportunity to take part in extra curricular dance lessons after school.
 IDTA ballet classes, freestyle modern dance and Pilates (Senior girls only) are available.
-Details of the classes to be offered are available through Ms Felix.
-The cost for the sessions will vary each term dependent upon the number of weeks in a term.

 Saint Martin’s offers a range of extra curricular Drama activities to enrich the girl’s experience in the art form.